 6. Sec.
 4.5.6.B.
-Street Trees.
+Special Exception to allow street trees to be located farther than 15 feet from the back of curb along University Drive.

 Along University Drive, the only public street adjacent to the Building Area, the Applicant is proposing trees approximately every 35 feet, consistent with the 50-foot maximum spacing.
 As such, the desired amount of trees will be planted along University Drive.
-However, because of the existing utility poles, underground utilities and existing sidewalk, the trees will be approximately 18 feet from the back of curb, which exceeds the 15-foot setback for street trees.
+However, because of the existing utility poles and underground utilities, the trees will be approximately 18 feet from the back of curb, which exceeds the 15-foot setback for street trees.
 This expanded distance for the planting of the street trees avoids existing utility conflicts and establishes the trees at a similar relationship to the street as the trees planted directly north within the Capstone project.
 Those trees are planted approximately 19 feet from the back of curb, closer to the building than the curb, just as the trees are proposed to be planted here.